• Skip to primary navigation

 • Always measure dry ingredients using dry measuring cups and spoons.
 Do not try to use a liquid measuring cup to measure dry ingredients.

-• The reason for this is you want to avoid packing down dry ingredients, especially flour (brown sugar is an exception, but still needs to be measured in a dry measure cup, however, it needs to be packed slightly).
+• The reason for this is you want to avoid packing down dry ingredients, especially flour (brown sugar is an exception, but still needs to be measured in dry measuring cups, however, it needs to be packed slightly).

 • Flour will compact and compress when asked to, unlike white sugar for example.
 Compressing the flour means you get more flour into the cup, which is a bad thing.
 It will make your baked goods dry and crumbly.

-• I keep my flours in large Rubbermaid storage bins.
+• I keep my flour in large Rubbermaid storage bins.
 A 2.5 kg bag fits nicely in this 22-cup sized bin, and they are large enough that I can get my measuring cups in there without making a mess.
-I've always found keeping flour in the paper bag it comes in more messy.
+I've always found keeping flour in the paper bag (that it comes in) messy.
 It's hard for me to get my hands in there.. see next note.

 • Always fluff your flour before you measure.
 I keep a small plastic scoop in each bin and just dig a few times to add air to the flour that has settled.